tatiana-perry/sdk-draft/checkoutsdk.md

 ```

 ## Import React

+In your copy of Cornerstone update the theme files to match [this](#add robins app link here)

 We are going to remove the checkout.js (did you mean to write checkout.js file*?).
 We know the checkout location is working after being added to the app.js after rendering it in the console. (what exactly did we add in app.js?)